-To Learn more about the work of Wynn Bullock please visit his site.
-Wynn Bullock Photography
+To learn more about the work of Barbara Cole please visit her site at, Barbara Cole

 Would you please tell us a little about yourself?

-Would you tell us about an image that has stayed with you over time?
+Would you share with us an image (not your own) that has stayed with you over time.

 If no one saw your work, would you still create it?

 Please tell us about your process and what the perfect day for you.

 I used to jump into ideas much quicker but I must say now that I do a lot of thinking before I begin.
 I honestly can’t say which is best.
 I tend to draw out my story boards, either with a pencil or on the computer which provides a clear reference for anyone I need to involve.
 I think a perfect day is working together on an image with my support staff around me and seeing the idea actualize for the first time.